yxhuvud/nested_scheduler/README.md

 that work gracefully within the current thread pool instead of having to create at least one new thread for every nursery.

-Oh, and the uring scheduler is very much experimental.
-Expect things that are broken.
+Oh, and the uring scheduler is very much experimental and not currently documented.
+Expect things to be broken.
 Given that it has the potential to allow asynchronous file IO, it is very much something that is desireable in the long run though.
-Any help improving it is welcome but don't expect it to work (yet) :).
+Any help improving it is welcome but don't expect it to work well (yet) :).

 ## Development